Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

         image_corner_list.append(image_corners)
 ```

-The camera calibration can now be perfomed using ``cv2.calibrateCamera`` with the obtained
+The camera calibration can now be perfomed using [``cv2.calibrateCamera``][calibrateCamera]
-image and object corner points.
+with the obtained image and object points.
+The same object points will be used for the
+comparison with the detected image points on all chessboard images.

 ```python
 # Camera calibration